Admission Arrangements 2019/20

 Only Doncaster Council (the Local Authority) is able to decide who is eligible for a place in this academy.
-Neither the Principal or Sponsors nor their representatives are able to offer a place at the academy
+Neither the Principal, Sponsors, nor their representatives are able to offer a place at the academy.

 In the case of the year of entry, a child may not normally be refused admission to a school on the grounds of prejudice to efficient education or the efficient use of resources unless the number of applications for admission exceeds the admission number or a child is offered a school which is ranked higher on a Common Application Form (CAF) under a Co-ordinated Admission Scheme (CAS).